 Offered: Fall, Spring.

+ENGL 203 – Career Readiness for Humanities Majors (1)

+Students learn about the range of careers available to Humanities majors, while also getting concrete guidance in creating professional materials of their own, including resumes, LinkedIn profiles, and portfolios.
+Graded S/U.

+Prerequisite: FYW 100, FYW 100H or FYW 100P (or completion of the college writing requirement) and completion of at least 15 credit hours.

+Offered: Annually.

 ENGL 208 - British Literature (4)

 Students study works of British literature between the Middle Ages and the present, focusing on a period of at least 300 consecutive years.
 (Formerly ENGL 205 or ENGL 206)